A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 3.0 Source

-Axure RP is a comprehensive tool for wireframing, prototyping, and documenting design projects.
-It's known for its detailed specifications, documentation capabilities, and dynamic, conditional interactions.
+Axure RP is a nice and solid, comprehensive tool if you’re in the market for wireframing, prototyping, and documenting design projects—and you probably will be—and its detailed specifications, documentation capabilities, and dynamic, conditional interactions are both neat qualities and points of recognition which people know Axure for.

-Pricing Model: Axure RP offers a 30-day free trial.
-After that, the pricing starts at $25 per user/month for the pro edition and $42 per user/month for the team edition.
+The pricing model for Axure RP is that it offers a 30-day free trial and after that, the pricing starts at $25 per user/month for the pro edition and $42 per user/month for the team edition.

 Balsamiq